-- □ feel secure and know that their contributions are valued; - □ appreciate and value the differences they see in others; - □ take responsibility for their own actions; - □ participate safely in clothing that is appropriate to their religious beliefs; - □ are taught in groupings that allow them all to experience success; - □ use materials that reflect a range of social and cultural backgrounds, without stereotyping; - have a common curriculum experience that allows for a range of different learning styles; - □ have challenging targets that enable them to succeed; - □ participate fully, regardless of disabilities or medical needs.
+- Feel secure and know their contributions are valued - Appreciate and value the differences they see in others - Take responsibility for their own actions - Participate safely in clothing that is appropriate to their religious beliefs - Have a common curriculum experience that allows for a range of different learning styles - Participate fully regardless of disabilities or medical needs.

-Children with disabilities
+5. Children with disabilities